metagenlab/zDB/docs/_build/html/_sources/methods/annotation.rst.txt

 Circular genome plots (Circos)
 ------------------------------

 Circular genome plots are generated dynamically with Circos_.
-These plots are not generated based on the alignment of DNA sequences but based on orthology data (see the three previous paragraphs).
-The two outer gray circle show the location of coding sequences of the reference genome (**Figure 2 A and B**).
-The red/blue inner circles show the conservation of each coding sequence with one or multiple other genomes.
-This is based on identity values calculated based on orthogroup alignments (see previous paragraphs).
-If the compared genome(s) encode more than one ortholog, the highest identity is used to color the region .
+These plots are not generated based on the alignment of DNA sequences but based on orthology data (see previous paragraphs).
+The two outer gray circles show the location of `open reading frames`_ (ORFs) encoded on the leading and lagging strand of the reference genome (**Figure 2 A and B**).
+The red/blue inner circles show the conservation of each protein encoding ORF in one or multiple other genomes.
+Identity values were pre-calculated from protein alignments (see previous paragraphs).
+If the compared genomes encode more than one ortholog, the highest identity is used to color the region.

 .. figure:: ../img/circos_method.png
     :figclass: align-center
     :width: 100%

-    **Figure 2**: Example of circular genome plot.
-A) Complete figure.
-Compared genomes are ordered based on the median protein identity with the reference genome.
-B) Zoom showing the detail of a genomic region.
-All circular plots are interactive and users can click on any coding sequence to access the detailed annotation page of the corresponding protein.
+    **Figure 2**: Example of circular genome plot. **A)** Compared genomes are ordered based on the median protein identity with the reference genome. **B)** Zoom showing the detail of a genomic region.
+All circular plots are interactive and users can click on any ORF to access the detailed annotation page of the corresponding protein.

 ------------------
 Species phylogeny